lkloh/lkloh.github.io/_posts/2019-03-03-producing-unique-objects-by-arrays-vs-objects.md

 date: 2019-03-03
 ---

-## Creating lists of unique objects using sets
+Remember that the keys of objects are always of string type in ES6.

+What happens if you forgot?

 This class checks for existence of a value of a set in O(1) time.
 ```js